hdi pcb

 Trace Width and Spacing

 The trace widths and spacing of components on an HDI PCB are more closely spaced than previous generations of HDI boards.
-A combination of high-frequency PCB materials and very accurate manufacturing technology makes it possible to produce smaller and more complicated circuits.
+A combination of high-frequency PCB materials and very accurate manufacturing technology makes it possible for a reliable PCB manufacturer to produce smaller and more complicated circuits.

 Via Technology